ivannemeth/ivan-notes-app/README.md

 Tasks
 …

-Bonus: User Story 6 : Sign-up/Log-in
+Bonus: User Story 6 : Filter notes by its color

 Value Proposition
 As a person that likes order
-I want to be able to log-in
+I want to be able to filter my notes according to its color
-so that I can get back to my notes

 Acceptance Criteria